Vintage Guitars

 1975 Gibson Les Paul catalog

-1975 Gibson "Les Paul Series" guitar and bass brochure
+1975 Gibson 'Les Paul Series' guitar and bass brochure

-The 1975 Gibson Les Paul catalogue, 8 pages, full colour, measuring 11" x 7.5".
+Featuring Gibson's mid-70s Les Paul guitars and basses.
+The 1975 Gibson Les Paul catalogue was 8 pages long, full colour, and measured 11" x 7.5".
 The cover showed Keith Richards of the Rolling Stones playing a Les Paul Custom.
 This was the second time Gibson had produced a specific Les Paul catalogue (see the 1970 LP catalogue.
-It contained the following Les Paul guitars and basses.
-Click on the thumbnails or the model names below for a closer look at each catalog page.

 Guitars: